braingeneers/sims-web/README.md

 # Performance

-Processing a test sample with 2638 cells took 67 seconds in the browser vs. 34 seconds in python on the same machine.
+ONNX supports multithreaded inference.
+We allocate total cores - 2 for inference.
+This leaves 1 thread for the main loop so the UI can remain responsible and 1 thread for ONNX to coordinate via its 'proxy' setting (see worker.js for details).

+Predicting 8796 cells on a MacBook M3 Pro took 1.17 minutes or ~100k cells in minutes.

 # Leveraging a GPU

 ONNX Web Runtime does have support for GPUs, but unfortunately they don't support all operators yet.
-Specifically TopK is not [supported](https://github.com/microsoft/onnxruntime/blob/main/js/web/docs/webgpu-operators.md)
+Specifically TopK, LpNormalization and GatherElements are not [supported](https://github.com/microsoft/onnxruntime/blob/main/js/web/docs/webgpu-operators.md).
+See sclblonnx.check(graph) for details.

 # References